NipunGuleria/CODSOFT/README.md

 # CODSOFT
-This repository is created by Nipun Guleria as the part of machine learning internship at CODSOFT.
+This repository is created  as the part of machine learning internship at CODSOFT.